The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 You can use your modified AGI from the year you take delivery of the vehicle or the year before, whichever is less.
 If your income is below the threshold for 1 of the two years, you can claim the credit.

-Lists of Vehicles Eligible for Electric Vehicle Tax Credits in 2022 and 2023 (New and Used)
+Used EVs Eligible for Clean Vehicle Tax Credits in 2023 & 2024

-Where & How to Claim Electric Vehicle Tax Credits in 2022 or 2023
+Where & How to Claim Electric Vehicle Tax Credits in 2023 or 2024

-For both 2022 (pre-Inflation Reduction Act) and 2023 (post-Inflation Reduction Act), the federal electric vehicle tax credit is a non-refundable tax credit.
+For both 2023 and 2024, the federal electric vehicle tax credit is a non-refundable tax credit.
 A non-refundable tax credit can reduce your tax liability to $0, however it cannot result in a refund beyond that.

 State Electric Vehicle Tax Credits & Rebates May be Available Too